ambj/MuPeXI/README.md

 of information relevant for identifying which of these neo-peptides are likely to serve as neo-epitopes.

+NEW: MuPeXI is now tested and compatible for suquencing data of murine origin.

 #### Authors:
 Anne-Mette Bjerregaard and Aron C. Eklund